 But among the citizenry, an awareness spreads: the government is controlling healing through its issuance of licenses.
 That’s how the government is essentially protecting one form of “healing” and enabling it to become an all-encompassing cartel.

-What would be the alternative or the adjunct to licenses?
+What would be the alternative to licenses?

 Contracts are agreements entered into by consenting adults, who assume responsibility for the outcomes.
 In the case of healing, a contract would specify that people have a right to be wrong.

 Let’s say two consenting adults, Jim and Frank, agree to allow Frank to treat Jim for his arthritis with water from a well on Frank’s land.